Unhinged (2020 film): Plot

 In the midst of rain at 4:03am, Tom Cooper is parked outside of his ex-wife's house.
 He is in pain and consumes one tablet of hydrocodone.
 He then removes his wedding ring, tossing it with contempt into the back seat.
 Tom grabs a hammer, a can of gasoline, and breaks into the house where he kills his ex-wife and her boyfriend.
 He then sets the house aflame.
 It explodes as he drives away.
+A news report states that Tom had a history of substance abuse and violence, and a restraining order was placed on him by his ex-wife after 12 months of repeated domestic disturbances.

-The following morning, Rachel Flynn, a newly divorced single mother, drives her son Kyle to school during rush hour traffic.
+The following morning, Rachel Flynn, in the middle of a divorce process and mother of teenager Kyle, drives her son to school during rush hour traffic.
 As she is running late to work, one of her clients fires her over the phone.
 She then honks at Tom's pickup truck, which is blocking traffic at a green light.
 He catches up to Rachel and tries to apologize, then asks for an apology in return, saying that he wants to "hit reset", and that "people should apologize for anything they do wrong".
 Rachel says that she has nothing to apologize for.
 In return, Tom promises to teach her "what it means to have a bad day".
 At the end of the road, Tom drives in front of Rachel and stops.
 He then drives away.
 Unsettled, she arranges to meet her friend Andy, who is also her divorce lawyer, at a diner.

 Tom tracks Rachel to a gas station and switches his phone with hers while she is inside paying for her gas.
 Rachel sees him outside and gets help from a customer who accompanies her back to her car.
 The customer gets Tom's license plate number but is then rammed by the truck, which leads him to getting hit and killed by another car.
 A chase ensues, during which Tom shows Rachel that he has her phone.
 He uses her daily planner to locate Andy at the diner.
 Before she can warn Andy, Tom beats and stabs him to death in front of everyone while being filmed by a customer.
 Tom tells Rachel over the phone that she must choose another one of her contacts to die next.
 He suggests her ex-husband, her mother, or Kyle.
 She instead names the client who fired her, then calls the police, who respond to the client's home while Rachel races to Kyle's school.